Last Updated on

 Consider three possible options:

-- Workouts with a minimum number of repetitions (up to five).
+- Muscle gain workout with a minimum number of repetitions (up to five).
 Many argue that this type of exercise promotes the growth of fast muscles, and approaches with a large number of repetitions, on the contrary, develop slow groups.
 But this is not so.
 If you make sets with a minimum number of repetitions, then the load is all groups, both fast and slow.
 In addition, the intermediate muscles also receive their “portion”.
 Our body is perfectly thought out.
 First, slow groups are connected to the work, after – medium ones.
 If the first and second do not cope with the load, then fast muscles come to the rescue.
 Performing sets with a small number of repetitions, you use the maximum muscle volume.
 As a result, the level of strength rises, the process of muscle growth accelerates.
 The ideal combination of heavy weight when performing approaches with a minimum number of repetitions.

 - Classes with an average number of repetitions.
 In this case, 8-12 repetitions are included in one set.
 Scientists have been able to prove that the average number of repetitions best promotes muscle growth.
 This can be explained by connecting all groups against the background of weight gain and a longer exercise.
 The average number of repetitions causes sarcoplasmic hypertrophy – an increase in the volume of sarcoplasm and amino acids in muscle cells.
 Unlike the previous version, this method contributes exclusively to mass gain without significant influence on the force.
 As practice shows, 8-12 reps in the set is a great option for high-quality pumping of muscle groups.
 At the same time, experiments showed that in such studies, connective tissues begin to grow actively, which contributes to an increase in protein volumes and the formation of the desired relief.